HillaryDanan/abstraction-intelligence/papers/abstraction_developmental_spectrum.md

 1. **Self-Referential Abstraction** — applying abstraction to one’s own abstraction process

 Each stage is computationally distinct.
 Progression along the spectrum is not merely quantitative (more abstraction) but qualitative (different kinds of abstraction).
 We review empirical evidence for this staging from cognitive development, comparative cognition, and neuroscience.
 We then examine where current large language models fall on this spectrum, arguing they represent a distinctive profile: substantial capacity at early stages, partial and context-dependent capacity at stage 3, and systematic limitations at stage 4.

+Critically, we examine evidence that progression along this spectrum is not purely endogenous.
+Higher-stage abstraction capacities appear to require exposure to systems that already instantiate those capacities.
+The precise nature of this requirement—whether static exposure suffices, whether contingent feedback is necessary, whether interactive scaffolding provides unique benefits—remains an open empirical question with significant implications for AI development.

 This analysis has implications for both cognitive science and AI development.
 For cognitive science, it offers a unified framework for understanding developmental trajectories across domains.
 For AI, it clarifies what current systems can and cannot do—and what would need to change for them to do more.